yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

    .. ifconfig:: CONFIG_sdk in ('SITARA')

-       It can also be used on one of the very popular Beaglebones (either the original “white” or the newer “black”).
+       It can also be used on one of the very popular Beaglebones (either the original "white" or the newer "black").
 For K2H/K2K, K2E, and K2L platforms which are not using SD cards, U-Boot is loaded to NOR, Linux kernel is fetched from TFTP server, and filesystem is on NFS.

--  Everything needed to create the above embedded system from “scratch”:
+-  Everything needed to create the above embedded system from "scratch":

    -  U-Boot sources and configuration files
    -  Kernel sources and configuration files